Muhammad-Abdullah-shahzad/Findr/README.md

 ---

-📃 License
+📄 License

-This project is open-source and free to use for educational or personal projects.
+This project is open-source and free to use for educational and personal projects.

+---